 - Insufficient evidence.
 A defendant should not be convicted of gambling fraud unless the court finds him/her guilty beyond a reasonable doubt.
 So if the prosecution’s evidence contains too many inconsistencies or inadequacies, the defendant should not be held liable.

 - No fraud.
 Perhaps law enforcement presumed the defendant was committing fraud when in reality he/she was just being a savvy or lucky gambler.
 As long as the criminal defense attorney can demonstrate that the defendant’s actions fell outside the realm of fraud, the charges should be dropped.

 - Illegal search.
 The police may have conducted an unlawful search when investigating gambling fraud.
-In this case, the defense attorney would file with the court a motion to motion to suppress evidence in Nevada asking the judge to disregard any evidence procured from the unconstitutional police actions.
+In this case, the defense attorney would file with the court a motion to motion to suppress evidence asking the judge to disregard any evidence procured from the unconstitutional police actions.
 If the court complies, the D.A. may decide to throw out the whole case for want of proof.

 Unlawful dissemination of racing information (NRS 465.090)